 - 4.11 Professional firms shall identify and verify the client's identity.
-The type of information that would normally be needed to perform this function would be: - Name, legal form and proof of existence verification could be obtained, for example, (a) through a certificate of incorporation, a certificate of good standing, a partnership agreement, a deed of trust, or other documentation from a reliable independent source providing the name, form and current existence of the client; - (b) The powers that regulate and bind the legal person or arrangement (e.g. the memorandum and articles of association of a company), as well as the names of the relevant persons having a senior management position in the legal person or arrangement (e.g. senior managing directors in a company, trustee(s) of a trust); and - (c) The address of the registered office, and, if different, a principal place of business. - 4.12 Professional firms shall also identify the beneficial owners of the client and take reasonable measures to verify the identity of such persons, through the following information: - (a) For legal persons: - (i) The identity of the natural persons (if any - as ownership interests can be so diversified that there are no natural persons (whether acting alone or together) exercising control of the legal person or arrangement through ownership) who ultimately have a controlling ownership interest in a legal person; and - (ii) To the extent that there is doubt under (i) as to whether the person(s) with the controlling ownership interest are the beneficial owner(s) or where no natural person exerts control through ownership interests, the identity of the natural persons (if any) exercising control of the legal person or arrangement through other means. - (iii) Where no natural person is identified under (i) or (ii) above, professional firms shall identify and take reasonable measures to verify the identity of the relevant natural person who holds the position of senior managing official. - (b) For legal arrangements:

-- Trusts the identity of the settlor, the trustee(s), the protector (if any), the (i) beneficiaries or class of beneficiaries, and any other natural person exercising ultimate effective control over the trust (including through a chain of control/ownership). - (ii) Other types of legal arrangements - the identity of persons in equivalent or similar positions. - 4.13 Where a person purports to act on behalf of a client, the professional firm shall identify and verify the identity of the person and shall verify that the person is so authorized, by obtaining for example, the appropriate documentary evidence that the client has appointed the person to act on its behalf, and the specimen signatures of the person appointed.
+The type of information that would normally be needed to perform this function would be: - (a) Name, legal form and proof of existence verification could be obtained, for example, through a certificate of incorporation, a certificate of good standing, a partnership agreement, a deed of trust, or other documentation from a reliable independent source providing the name, form and current existence of the client; - (b) The powers that regulate and bind the legal person or arrangement (e.g. the memorandum and articles of association of a company), as well as the names of the relevant persons having a senior management position in the legal person or arrangement (e.g. senior managing directors in a company, trustee(s) of a trust); and - (c) The address of the registered office, and, if different, a principal place of business. - 4.12 Professional firms shall also identify the beneficial owners of the client and take reasonable measures9 to verify the identity of such persons using the relevant information or data obtained from reliable, independent sources.
+Professional firms shall: - (a) For legal persons: - (i) Identify the natural persons (whether acting alone or together) who ultimately own the legal person; - (ii) To the extent that there is doubt under (i) as to whether the natural persons who ultimately own the legal person are the beneficial owners or where no natural persons ultimately own the legal person, identify the natural persons (if any) who ultimately control the legal person or have ultimate effective control of the legal person; and - (iii) Where no natural persons are identified under (i) or (ii) above, identify the natural persons having executive authority in the legal person, or in equivalent or similar positions. - (b) For legal arrangements: - (i) Trusts identify the settlors, the trustees, the protector (if any), the beneficiaries (including every beneficiary that falls within a designated characteristic or class)10, and any natural person exercising ultimate ownership, ultimate control or ultimate effective control over the trust (including through a chain of control or ownership). - (ii) Other types of legal arrangements identify persons in equivalent or similar positions, as those described under (i) above. - 4.13 Where a person purports to act on behalf of a client, the professional firm shall identify and verify the identity of the person and shall verify that the person is so authorized, by obtaining for example, the appropriate documentary evidence that the client has appointed the person to act on its behalf, and the specimen signatures of the person appointed.

-&lt;sup>6 In determining the reasonableness of the identity verification measures, regard should be had to the money laundering and terrorist financing risks posed by the client and the business relationship.
+9 In determining the reasonableness of the identity verification measures, regard should be had to the money laundering and terrorist financing risks posed by the client and the business relationship.